kozak125/CodeSample/README.md

 # Code Sample
+Some code samples from my recent project
-A VR shooter (uses an obsolete google VR plugin)
+An old VR shooter game (uses an obsolete google VR plugin)

-A couple things to note:
+A couple things to note about the VR game:
 1. I didn't make proper weapons.
 Enemies still take damage and can be killed, however there is no visual representation.
 I made only 1 type of enemy with 1 type of movement.
 That enemy has 50 health and takes 10 damage from shots, so it takes 5 shots to kill each enemy.